vlandham/captain_z/out/captain_z.md

 Captain Spears and his crew hadn't seen the spot, as they came down from the North and stayed anchored in plain sight.
 They weren't looking for a place to hide, as they didn't expect to find anyone here.

 Captain Z knew different.
 When she had sailed for Castle Island, she had come around wide during the night.
 The little cove was a lucky find, and the perfect spot for her boat.
-That giant of a vessel, The Sea Breaker, probably wouldn't have fit anyways.
+That giant of a vessel, the Sea Breaker, probably wouldn't have fit anyways.

 Wind Drinker was different.
 Captain Z was actually the entire captain and crew of the whole ship.
 It was tricky, but with her riggings, and because of its size, the boat could managed by a one person crew if need be.
 And that is how Captain Z had made it all the way to Castle Island by herself.
 Besides, most of the extra space was taken up by this row boat.